Skip to Content

 Spark your imagination and have fun at San Francisco's biggest playground.

-Starting Monday, November 18, the Outpost Playground will be closed for maintenance.
-The Outpost will also be closed on November 19, and on December 2, 3, 9 and 10.
+Starting Monday, December 9, the Outpost Playground will be closed for maintenance.
+The Outpost will also be closed on December 10, and 17.

 Region